 The stock will reduce down more and more as it cooks.
 I usually end up with about six to eight cups when it’s done.
 I’ve found that this stock is so flavorful and yummy that I can easily add a little water to the finished product if the amount has reduced too much.

-I usually choose to not add salt to the stock and instead add it to whatever soup or other recipe I’m using it in.
+I generally choose to not add salt to the stock and instead add it to whatever soup or other recipe I’m using it in (like my recipe for the best Navy Bean Soup or Simple Vegetable Soup).
 That allows for more control of the final recipe.

-This stock will knock your socks off.
+This homemade chicken stock will knock your socks off.
 You won’t believe that something so FREE can make your next pot of soup taste so very good!

 - Chicken bones (cooked or raw) OR raw chicken parts